 Youth will be placed at established community organizations that provide real, ongoing support to people in need.
 This gives teens the opportunity to build relationships and see how service continues long after Faith In Action ends.

-Our 2026 service partners are still being finalized and will be announced closer to the event.
 All service sites are carefully selected to ensure meaningful work, appropriate supervision, and a safe, supportive experience for our youth.

 • Meals at Faith In Action are planned to be nutritious, balanced, and filling—so everyone has the energy they need for full days of service and community.